T-Flet/GPy-ABCD/README.rst

 Generic:

-- Please let know me if you have successfully used this project in your own research
+- Please reach out if you have successfully used this project in your own research
-- Please feel free to fork and expand this project (pull requests are welcome) since it is not the focus of my research; it was written just because I needed to use it in a broader adaptive statistical modelling context and therefore I have no need to expand its functionality in the near future
+- Feel free to fork and expand this project (pull requests are welcome) since it is not the focus of my research; it was written just because I needed to use it in a broader adaptive statistical modelling context and therefore I have no need to expand its functionality in the near future

 Code-related: